Loose Engel structures: -principle for loose Engel families

 Then, there is a homotopy

-such that $\SY(k) \subset \SD_s(k)$ is transverse to the formal kernel $\SW_s(k)$ and the formal even--contact structure $\SE_1(k)$ is given by $[\SD_1(k),\SD_1(k)]$. \end{lemma} \begin{proof} The relative nature of the proof allows us to assume that $K$ is a compact manifold.
+such that $\SY(k) \subset \SD_s(k)$ is transverse to the formal kernel $\SW_s(k)$ and the formal even--contact structure $\SE_1(k)$ is given by $[\SD_1(k),\SD_1(k)]$. \end{lemma} \begin{proof} Let us assume first that $K$ is a compact manifold.
 Consider a triangulation $\ST$ of $M \times K$.
 Regard the family of line fields $\SY$ as a line field in $M\times K$.
 Then assume that the triangulation $\ST$ is in general position \cite{Th0,Th} with respect to $\SY$ and the foliation by fibres of $M \times K \longrightarrow K$.
 In particular, all lower dimensional simplices are transverse to the line field $\SY$.

 Now, to each simplex $\sigma$ of $\ST$ we associate a $\SY$--flowbox $\SU(\sigma)$ such that \begin{itemize} \item[-] the set of all such flowboxes is a covering of $M \times K$, \item[-] two flowboxes only intersect each other if one of the simplices is contained the other, \item[-] if $\sigma$ is top dimensional, $\SU(\sigma)$ is obtained from $\sigma$ by a $C^0$--small shrinking, \item[-] if $\sigma$ is not top dimensional, any $\SY$--interval in $\SU(\sigma)$ is either fully contained or completely disjoint from the flowboxes corresponding to subsimplices. \end{itemize} These $\SY$--flowboxes are constructed in \cite[Proposition 29]{CPPP}.
 In short, $\SU(\sigma)$ is obtained by shrinking $\sigma$ and then thickening in the directions complementary to $\sigma$.